Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Introduction

 More recent developments in quarkonium transport have moved beyond the perturbative regime through the use of the thermodynamic $T$-matrix approach~\cite{Wu:2025lcj}.
 This framework incorporates nonperturbative heavy–light scattering, self-consistent in-medium parton spectral functions (which are strongly broadened), and medium-modified heavy-quark potentials constrained by lattice-QCD calculations of Wilson-line correlators (WLCs)~\cite{Bala:2021fkm}.
-When deploying pertinent transport coefficients for heavy-quark diffusion to open heavy-flavor phenomenology at the LHC, a decent explanation of heavy-flavor (HF) hadron data can be attained~\cite{Krishna:2025bll}.
-Quarkonium reaction rates have been computed from the same underlying interaction as that governing open heavy-flavor transport~\cite{Wu:2025hlf}, thus encapsulating the strongly coupled nature of the QGP.
+When deploying pertinent transport coefficients for HQ diffusion to open heavy-flavor (HF) phenomenology at the LHC, a decent explanation of HF hadron data emerges~\cite{Krishna:2025bll}.
+Quarkonium reaction rates have been computed from the same underlying interaction as that governing open HF transport~\cite{Wu:2025hlf}, thus encapsulating the strongly coupled nature of the QGP.
 Embedding these rates into quarkonium transport models thus establishes a direct connection between quarkonium observables and the microscopic interaction strength of the sQGP, which has been carried out for bottomonia in Pb--Pb and p--Pb collisions at the LHC in Refs.~\cite{Wu:2025lcj,Thapa:2025jua}.

 Strong interactions among the partons in the QGP give rise to broad in-medium spectral functions.
 The widths of these spectral functions can enhance quarkonium dissociation rates by enabling off-shell scattering which increases the available phase-space for the outgoing light partons and charm quarks.
 However, a recent $T$-matrix study in the complex-energy plane revealed that large in-medium widths do not necessarily imply the disappearance of quarkonium states~\cite{Tang:2025ypa}.
 Instead, quarkonium poles can persist to high temperatures while acquiring large widths, indicating robust $Q\bar Q$ correlations in the form of resonances over a broad temperature range.
 This extends the effective regeneration window during the fireball evolution and, in combination with large reaction rates, drives quarkonia toward their equilibrium limits rather rapidly.
 A proper treatment of the charmonium equilibrium limit in the presence of broad spectral functions is therefore essential for reliably determining the final charmonium yields.